 There are two types of procedural masks: the medical procedural mask and the non-medical procedural mask.
 It is impossible to distinguish medical procedural masks from non-medical procedural masks (disposable masks) based only on their appearance.

 Medical procedural masks have undergone testing to certify their effectiveness.
 To certify the level of quality of a medical procedural mask, the package labelling must include the words medical mask or surgical mask and must indicate that it meets the ASTM F2100 or the Type IIR EN 14683 standard.
 Some packaging marked “For non-medical use” may also certify the mask’s quality and compliance with the same standards.

 Certain masks with a transparent window may also be medical procedural masks.

 Medical procedural masks are provided at health care facilities, schools, and should be available in all work environments for as long as required under the Workplace Guide to Sanitary Standards of the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST).

 These masks are available at most pharmacies and other retail stores.
 They can also be ordered online.

 Non-medical procedural masks are singleuse disposable masks that resemble medical procedural masks but without a declaration of compliance with a recognized standard (ASTM F2100 or Type IIR EN 14683).
 They are generally identified on the label as being for non-medical use, with no mention of standards.

 Non-medical procedural masks are available for purchase at pharmacies and other retail stores.

 They are generally less expensive than medical procedural masks.

-Masks and face covering with a clear window
+Masks with a clear window